muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

-Both official applications and third-party clients (like your own applications) logged in as either user or bots **can use MTProto** to communicate directly with Telegram's API (which is not the HTTP bot API).
+Both official applications and third-party clients (like your own applications) logged in as either user or bots **can use MTProto** to communicate directly with dxdmgch's API (which is not the HTTP bot API).

 When we talk about MTProto, we often mean "MTProto-based clients".